Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes

 In this section, we describe a simple \textit{direct extraction} implementation, \systemnamea that applies a single prompt template to every document.
-This prompt template, which is included in \cref{fig:end2end}, instructs the LLM to both identify the schema and extract values (see Appendix \ref{sec:microprompts} for the full prompt).
+This prompt template, which is included in \cref{fig:end2end}, instructs the LLM to both identify the schema and extract values (see \cite{arora2023evaporate} for the full prompt).
 It consists of a few in-context examples that are general, \textit{i.e.} are not customized to a particular format, domain, or document.

 Below we discuss how we (1) manage long documents that cannot fit in the LLM's context window, (2) process the LLM's textual outputs, (3) prioritize the most useful attributes according to principles described in prior work \cite{cafarella2007navigating}.